 You’ll only be able to outsource your editing if you have the budget for it, of course.

 If your podcast is monetized, it’s worth reinvesting that money into editing so that you can spend more time improving the podcast itself, promoting and being creative.
 This way, you can really help to get your podcast to grow.
 And if you’re not monetizing your podcast yet, if you’re willing to invest some money into getting it to that point, editing can be a great investment.

-Also, while some podcast editors can charge $100 and up to edit a single episode, other editors provide much more affordable production with the same level of quality and service.
+Also, while some podcast editors can charge up to $200 to edit a single episode, other editors provide much more affordable production with the same level of quality and service.